Data Scientist Resume: Complete Guide with Examples 2026

 Before building your resume, understanding who reads it changes everything.
 In data hiring, pre-selection typically involves three distinct levels:

-- An ATS that filters on technical keywords (Python, SQL, TensorFlow, Scikit-learn...)
+- An ATS that filters or ranks applications by technical keywords (Python, SQL, TensorFlow, Scikit-learn...) — Jobscan says it detected an ATS at 97.8% of Fortune 500 companies in 2025 (Jobscan)

 - An HR generalist scanning visual signals: job title, company names, tenure lengths